|Nutritional Guidelines (per serving)|

 - 1/16 teaspoon (pinch) ground paprika

-Rub the inside of a saucepan with the cut side of the garlic .
-Rub really well to transfer the flavor and oil of the garlic onto the pan and then discard the garlic.
+Rub the inside of a saucepan with the cut side of the garlic, doing so thoroughly to transfer the flavor of the garlic on to the pan.
+Discard the garlic.

-Once thickened, add the Kirsch and continue to stir for 1 minute longer.
+Once thickened, add the Kirsch, stir, and cook for 1 minute longer.

 Transfer the fondue by pouring into a fondue pot set over a flame.
 Provide each guest with a long fork and serve your hot, thick fondue with the cubed bread.